jlewi/foyle/tech_notes/tn005_continuous_learning.md

 We could also use this trace ending messages to trigger garbage collection of the raw log entries in our KV store.

+#### Implementation Details

+* Responsibility for opening up the pebble databases should move into our application class
+  * This will allow db references to be passed to any classes that need them

+* We should define a new DB to store the raw log entries
+  * We should define a new proto to represent the values
+* Analyzer should be changed to continuously process the log files
+  * Create a FIFO for log file events
+  * Persist watermarks to disk
+  * Register a fsnotifier for the directories containing logs

 ### BlockLogs

 When we perform a reduce operation on the log entries for a trace we can emit an event for any block logs that need to be